soroushomidvar/LDI/README.md

 # LDI: Localized Data Imputation for Text-Rich Tables

-**LDI** is a method that uses LLMs to fill in missing values in tabular data, which improves both the **accuracy** and **explainability** of imputations by selecting only the attributes and tuples that can contribute to the prediction.
+**LDI** is a novel framework that leverages Large Language Models (LLMs) for imputing missing values in text-rich tabular data, where dependencies are implicit, complex, and scattered across long textual attributes.

+Unlike prior LLM-based methods that process entire tables globally, LDI performs localized reasoning by selecting a compact, contextually relevant subset of attributes and tuples for each missing value.
+This targeted selection significantly improves accuracy, scalability, and explainability.

+---

+🚀 Key Features

+**Localized Context Selection**: For each missing value, LDI identifies a minimal and informative subset of related attributes and tuples.

+**Explainability**: Every imputed value can be traced back to the specific rows and columns that influenced the prediction.

+**Scalability**: Reduces noise and computational overhead by processing smaller, relevant subsets instead of entire tables.

+**Model Flexibility**: Works with both hosted LLMs (e.g., GPT-4) and smaller open-source models (e.g., Llama 3.2 3B).

 ---